-You can see the created VLANs and specify the egress (outgoing) port rule to be Untagged, Tagged or Hybrid here.
+You can see the created VLANs and specify the egress (outgoing) port rule to be Untagged or Tagged here.

 Figure 4.5.2.3 Static VLAN Configuration table.
 You can see that new VLAN 3 is created.
 VLAN name is test.
 Egress rules of the ports are not configured now.